Summary Data on Admissions Requirements and Institution Demographics in Athletic Training Education

 Evaluation of Characteristics of Patient Encounters

-Led by Dr. Bonnie Van Lunen, a grant-funded group of AATE Research Network members were awarded a NATA Foundation General Grant to focus on the characteristics of patient encounters and the impact of clinical experiences for professional athletic training students.
-Several manuscripts are currently being prepared and include information related to:
+Led by Dr. Bonnie Van Lunen, a grant-funded group of AATE Research Network members have completed their work on the characteristics of patient encounters and the impact of clinical experiences for professional athletic training students.
+Keep an eye out for manuscript publications and check out our listing of presentations.

 Athletic Training Educators’ Perceptions of Competence